dannybowers45/wiki-slackbot/README.md

 2. **Slack Bot**: Processes commands, mentions, and DMs using Slack Bolt
 3. **Wikipedia Client**: Searches and fetches content from Wikipedia API
 4. **Q&A Service**: Synthesizes answers and manages conversation context
-5. **Database**: SQLite for storing installations, Q&A logs, and conversation state
+5. **Database**: Postgres for storing installations, Q&A logs, and conversation state

 ### Data Flow